 - telephone number

 - credit card or banking information

 Personal information gathered by NCC is kept in confidence.
 Our personnel are authorized to access personal information based only on their need to deal with the information for the reason(s) for which it was obtained.
 Safeguards are in place to ensure that the information is not disclosed or shared more widely than is necessary to achieve the purpose for which it was obtained.
 We also take measures to ensure the integrity of this information is maintained and to prevent its being lost or destroyed.

-NCC keeps its supporters informed of activities and donor opportunities by mailing them occasional updates and appeals for support, including The Ark.
+NCC keeps its supporters informed of activities and donor opportunities by mailing them occasional updates and appeals for support, including the Nature Conservancy of Canada Magazine.
 From time to time, NCC exchanges mailing lists with other organizations that share similar goals.
 This is a very cost-effective way for NCC to find new donors.
 However, if you would prefer not to receive mail from these organizations, please tell us and we will honour your request.